 Every time I say that I am a writer, which I don’t do too often, people look at me with eyes of a complete misunderstanding.
 I bet, most of them don’t even know what it means.

 I am writing.
 Don’t try to stop me.

-Life does not give extra credits, to us, writers, but everyone, deep inside, knows that without writing, things in the world would be different.
-And I mean the ugly part of different.
+Life does not give extra credits to us, writers, but everyone, deep inside, knows that without writing, things in the world would be different.
+And I mean the sad part of the different.

 Writing is not easy, but I doubt it was easy for a microorganism while boiling in layers of the scorching earth’s crust, evolve and give the first sprout of life on our planet either.

 But is not life of your story worth of fighting, frustration and even occasional failure?
 It can take years of work that no one will even care about but is not it worth of seeing the fruit of your labor in print?
 In the hands of people reading it?
 On bookshelves?

 Of course, it is and this is why we ,writers, write.
 And even those, who don’t understand us today, will more likely talk about our works tomorrow.

 My appreciations to each and every of you.